MasterCard sees controlled explosion in Asia plastic

 "We are seeing a change in Asia.
 The older population are saving first and then they are spending.
 But when we do analysis on the younger population, we are seeing people using more and more of the credit line," she said in an interview.

-"I sure hope that Asia doesn't go the way that the U.S. went, where they had to learn their lesson, but I think at this point, we see responsible behavior in Asia.
-It could be honor or 'face' that makes them not go overboard."
+"I sure hope that Asia doesn't go the way that the U.S. went, where they had to learn their lesson, but I think at this point, we see responsible behaviour in Asia.
+It could be honour or 'face' that makes them not go overboard."

-MasterCard charges fees to process card payments between the banks of merchants and buyers via its global network, its main rivals being Visa Inc and American Express Co.
+MasterCard (MA.N) charges fees to process card payments between the banks of merchants and buyers via its global network, its main rivals being Visa Inc (V.N) and American Express Co (AXP.N).

 A litigation-related charge took a large bite out of MasterCard's fourth-quarter earnings, but it beat analysts' estimates for the seventh straight quarter as consumers around the world used their plastic more.